datagovuk/guidance/dgu_metadata_dumps.md

 ![Auto-filter menu](images/dumps-autofilter-menu.png)

 For example, click on the "Top level organization" filter icon.
-On the filter panel click "All" to clear all the ticks against all the values listed, and then click on "Department for Business, Innovation and Skills" and then OK.
+On the filter panel click "Select All" (or "All" in LibreOffice) to clear all the ticks against all the values listed, and then click on "Department for Business, Innovation and Skills" and then close the window ("OK" if it has it, otherwise the 'x' or red button in the top-left corner of the dialog box).
 This filter is on now, so all the rows which are not from this organization are hidden:

 ![Auto-filter menu](images/dumps-autofilter-filtered.png)

-(You can see from the row numbers at the far left that many rows are hidden, and in cell E1 the filter is shown as active by the blue colour and dot on the drop-down button.)
+You can see from the row numbers at the far left that many rows are hidden, and in cell E1 the filter is shown as active by filter icon on the drop-down button (in LibreOffice it has a blue column heading and a dot on the drop-down button).

 We can also add other filters at the same time, for instance we can filter out 'unpublished' datasets by setting the 'Published' column with a filter for 'True' values.